Cash Flow Forecast with FREE Template

 Dividend Payments – If you are a Limited Company, you might pay shareholders dividends, either monthly or annually.
 Post the transactions when you expect to make them.

-Taxation Payments – There are several different taxes that a business might need to make payments for, including Corporation Tax, PAYE, NI and VAT.
+Tax Payments – There are several taxes a business might need to pay, including Corporation Tax, PAYE, NI, and VAT.
 Enter the estimated figures when they are due.

-Loan Finance Costs – If you have a loan enter the loan payment amount due each month.
+Loan Repayments and Finance Costs – If you have a loan, enter the monthly loan payment amount.
 If you want to take out a loan during the cash flow forecast, enter this figure and any repayments due.

 It is worth taking a look at the following packages: